zmzhang/PFG/README.md

 ## PFG ##

 PFG is a parallel formula generator to calculate the possible elemental compositions for a given mass.
 PFG is implemented in C++.
+It can be compiled by MSVC and GCC easily and run smoothly in both Windows and Linux.

 ## Usage ##
 ```